 Unfortunately, your Wups2.dll can malfunction and trigger the update error 0x80080008.
 To fix this, you need to re-register the file.

-- Access the Command Prompt using Admin level.
-On your keyboard press Windows + R and type “cmd” and press “enter”.
-Make sure to choose command prompt and Run as administrator.
+- Access the Command Prompt using the Admin level.
+On your keyboard, press Windows + R, type “cmd,” and press “enter.”
+Make sure to choose the command prompt and Run as administrator.

 - Enter the following commands under the command prompt section and then press Enter.